Planet Hollywood Las Vegas: Planet Hollywood (2007–present)

 In April 2003, an agreement was reached to sell the Aladdin to OpBiz, a partnership between Planet Hollywood International, Starwood Hotels, and Bay Harbour Management, for $635 million.
 The new owners planned to renovate and rebrand the property as Planet Hollywood.
 Starwood, with a 15-percent ownership stake, was to manage hotel operations.
 Planet Hollywood had previously considered building a Las Vegas resort on the site of the Desert Inn during the mid-1990s.

 The sale of the Aladdin was finalized on September 1, 2004, with renovations beginning 13 months later.
 Renovations occurred in phases to keep the resort operational.
 Although initially expected to be completed by 2005, challenges such as renovating while operational and lengthy permitting processes delayed the project.
 The redesign included a Times Square-inspired facade with LED screens and escalators leading to the casino entrance.
-The separately owned Desert Passage mall was also renovated, and eventually renamed Miracle Mile Shops.
+The separately owned Desert Passage mall was also renovated, and renamed Miracle Mile Shops.

 The name change to Planet Hollywood became effective on April 17, 2007, and the grand opening occurred on November 16, 2007, featuring celebrity performances.
 The resort showcased a modern design with a Hollywood theme, including celebrity-named penthouses available to the public when not in use.

 Planet Hollywood International, founded by Robert Earl, had faced financial difficulties, and the resort was intended as a comeback.
 However, the Great Recession impacted the resort's finances.
 In 2009, Harrah's Entertainment purchased part of the $860 million mortgage, and took full ownership in February 2010.
-With the acquisition and its other properties, Harrah's had total control of the 126 acre on the east side of the Strip between Flamingo Road and Harmon Avenue.
+With the acquisition and its other properties, Harrah's had control of 126 acre on the east side of the Strip between Flamingo Road and Harmon Avenue.
 Harrah's later rebranded as Caesars Entertainment.

-A $100 million renovation of the hotel rooms was completed in 2017.
+A $100 million renovation of the resort's 2,496 hotel rooms and suites was completed in 2017.

+The casino's poker room closed on July 11, 2021.
+A new 23-table poker room opened on the mezzanine level on May 9, 2025.
+Caesars announced that the room would cease operations after January 31, 2026, with poker operations consolidated at Caesars Palace and Horseshoe Las Vegas.